Brittzkrieg/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Select-AzureADGroupIdsUserIsMemberOf.md

 ```

 ## DESCRIPTION
-The **Select-AzureADGroupIdsUserIsMemberOf** cmdlet selects the groups that a user is a member of in Azure Actve Directory (AD).
+The **Select-AzureADGroupIdsUserIsMemberOf** cmdlet selects the groups that a user is a member of in Azure Active Directory (AD).

 ## EXAMPLES